 But how do they behave when they are using their mobile device, and especially reading emails on it?
-I don't have the answer yet, but will do my best to get it for you (I opened a question on UX.stackexchange.com).
+I don't have the answer yet, but I'll do my best to get it for you.
+(I posted a question on UX.stackexchange.com).

-Based on the previous calculation I would advise you to keep your email size under 1 MB, preferably around 500 KB to provide appropriate loading experience even for those who are reading your emails on the go, with limited download speed.
+Based on the previous calculation, I would recommend that you keep your email size under 1 MB — preferably around 500 KB — to provide appropriate loading experience even for those who are reading your emails on the go, with limited download speed.

 I hope this article helped you to understand the basic width and size limitations of HTML email design.

-Since this one was a quite long article here are the key learnings for you:
+Since this one was quite a long article, here are the key takeaways for you:

 The next article in the series will focus on other technical limitations of HTML email templates, like background images, fonts, video, etc.

-Don't forget to subscribe to our newsletter in the footer below, so you won't miss an update.
+Don't forget to subscribe to our newsletter in the footer below so that you won't miss an update.